ome/omero-documentation/omero/users/cli/import-bulk.rst

 The ``path`` key specifies a file from which *each individual line* will be processed as a separate import.
 In the simplest case, a single file is placed per line as above.
-For more complex usages, ``path`` can point to a tab-separated value (TSV) file where each field will be interpreted based on ``columns``.
+For more complex usages, ``path`` can point to a tab-separated value (TSV) or a comma-separate value (CSV) file where each field will be interpreted based on ``columns``.

 Columns
 ^^^^^^^